 Tip #4: Take care of your dog’s coat and skin.
 In the summer, it might be helpful to groom your dog’s coat a little more frequently.
 Brushing out extra fluff can be very relieving and making sure there are no irritable mats.
 Also, talk to your veterinarian and groomer about a summer trim.
 Some dogs benefit from having smaller and shorter coats in hot weather.
 Just be careful not to trim a dog’s undercoat, and never ever shave your pet: it can be very damaging to their skin and health long-term.
 There are also dog clothing products that provide similar relief.
 Cooling collars help chill the neck and chest of hot doggies, and other specialized clothes are available too.
 The other summertime grooming challenge is taking care of a dog’s skin.
 Short-haired or bald dogs can sunburn easily, but even dogs with a ton of fur can burn on their ears, nose, and belly can.
 Try using dog-specific sunscreens or light, breezy clothes to help hide their skin.

-With that summer heat among us, we must make sure that we are prepared to help our pets beat that heat.
-That’s why, here at Pet Butler, we help give advice, tips, and pointers to all pet parents for the wellness of their pets.
+When the summer heat is upon us, we must make sure that we are prepared to help our pets beat the heat.